 Jodi Euerle Eddy, Senior Vice President and Chief Information Officer of Boston Scientific, shared “I’ve had many great mentors during my career, but none better than my father, who was an HR executive for many years, and he continues to be my secret weapon.”

 “The person that I always sought for counsel was my mom.
-She didn’t know much about technology but was a business savvy leader always with encouraging words and unique approaches to problem solving.
+She didn’t know much about technology but was a business-savvy leader always with encouraging words and unique approaches to problem-solving.
 One of her best pieces of advice was, ‘Treat everybody like you want to be treated.’
-It doesn’t matter what role or level a person is, be respectful especially when no one is watching,” shared Beth O’Rorke, CIO and SVP of Operations for Blue Cross Blue Shield of Massachusetts.
+It doesn’t matter what role or level a person is, be respectful especially when no one is watching,” shared Beth O’Rorke, former CIO and SVP of Operations for Blue Cross Blue Shield of Massachusetts.

 Marty Smith, CIO for GreenSky, said, “I would have to say my wife, who is a tech veteran and now a stay-at-home mom.
 She has been extremely supportive of what I do and is very helpful with decisions from a career or people standpoint.”

 Gene Berry, former Senior Vice President and CIO of OneAmerica, told us, “That’s pretty easy; it’s my mom, who had a lifelong love of books and was a school librarian.
 She instilled a long and endearing passion for education and if it wasn’t for her, I wouldn’t be where I am today.”

 “Personally, I would have to say my father, who is 80 years young and a retired school principal.
 He used to bring things home from school that were broken and he put the parts in a box, and I would take a stab at putting them back together.
 I’ll never forget the time he brought home a broken TRS-80 computer.
 It is how I learned to reverse engineer.
 My dad definitely fostered my self-motivation at an early age,” said Mike Nettles, former Chief Information and Digital Officer for Papa John’s International.